 National Gallery Of Victoria

-The mecca of art lives in one of the most recognised galleries in Victoria.
-The National Gallery of Victoria or NGV houses well over 70,000 pieces of artwork in a striking building which features a soaring roofline and external water wall which is a work of art in itself.
+It makes sense to start right at the top of the arts scene in Melbourne, and this absolute mecca of all things art lives.
+Founded in 1861, The National Gallery of Victoria – or NGV – isn’t just one of the most recognised galleries in Victoria, but it is Australia’s oldest, largest and most visited art museum.
+It’s home to well over 70,000 pieces of artwork in a striking building which features a soaring roofline and external water wall which is a work of art in itself.
 The artwork inside comes from a diverse background including indigenous, colonial and contemporary art.

 A must-visit for any art fiend.